Dark Mode Light Mode

 By pressing the Subscribe button, you confirm that you have read and are agreeing to our Privacy Policy and Terms of Use

-In 1955, British scholar Harry Nimmo ventured to the Philippine seas in search of the “new humans” to meet the Bajau people, who have lived a life of diving for a thousand years.
-After years of observation, he discovered that the Bajau are a constantly evolving race, as many of their organs differ from those of ordinary people.
+In 1955, British scholar Harold Gatty, seeking “new humans,” ventured into the Philippine Sea.
+He wanted to study the Bajau people, who have lived by diving for 1,000 years.
+After years of observation, he found they are an evolving race.
+Many of their organs are different from other people.

-The Bajau spend five hours a day underwater, can hold their breath for eight minutes, and can dive to depths of 30 meters to catch deep-sea fish without any diving equipment.
+The Bajau spend five hours a day underwater.
+They can hold their breath for eight minutes.
+They can dive 30 meters deep without diving gear.
+They catch deep-sea fish.

 Advertisement